nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Viewing a contact details: `detail`

-View the specified student's contact from the address book.
+View the specified student's contact from TutorsPet.

 Format: `detail INDEX`